DeviceDidWhat/Huffman-Compression-DSA-Project/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE file for details..

 ## Links